guillermo-carrasco/PyConSweden2015/parts/2-ngi_pipeline/slides.md

 they send it to us and, after some preparation in the laboratory we place the sample in the machine for sequencing.
 The machine converts the sample into binary information readable by a computer, in where after some processing, we obtain the "famous" A-C-T-G strings.
-The amount of data generated (deepnes of sequencing/coverage) is determined by both the quality of the sample and the type and configuration of the machines.
+The amount of data generated (depth of sequencing/coverage) is determined both by the quality of the sample and the type and configuration of the machines.
+The more you can afford to sequence the better the quality of the final output.

 In the recent years, sequencing technology has improved vastly, which has lead to an exponential growth in the data generation capacity for those machines.